davidgfnet/superfw/README.md

 ----------------

-GameBoy and GameBoy Color ROMs can be played by using the built-in Goombacolor emulator binary (the Lite build doesn't ship any emulator though).Picking any .gb/.gbc file will load the emulator and the ROM and start its execution.
+GameBoy and GameBoy Color ROMs can be played by using the built-in Goombacolor emulator binary (the Lite build doesn't ship any emulator though).
+Picking any .gb/.gbc file will load the emulator and the ROM and start its execution.

 Other devices can also be played as long as the right emulator is installed in